 As the Beatles evolved as songwriters, some of their more impressionistic, abstract lyrics became open to interpretation.
-For an ex-con and violent racist named Charles Manson, the Nov.1968 release of ‘The Beatles,’ also known as the ‘White Album’ for its plain cover, would provide a treasure trove of new puzzles.
+For an ex-con and violent racist named Charles Manson, the November 1968 release of The Beatles, also known as the White Album for its plain cover, would provide a treasure trove of new puzzles.

-Manson heard secret messages in many of the two-disc set's 30 tracks, believing that the songs were a confirmation by the Beatles that a sweeping race war was looming.
+Manson claimed he heard secret messages in many of the two-disc set's 30 tracks, believing that the songs were a confirmation by the Beatles that a sweeping race war was looming.
 He thought that if a string of grisly murders that he hoped could be blamed on black activists, Armageddon would happen and he would rise to power in the void left behind.

 In the summer of 1969, Manson lived on a ranch in California's Death Valley with a group of followers who would become known as the Family.
 Manson instructed his disciples to go to the Los Angeles home of director Roman Polanski and actress Sharon Tate on a deadly mission.
 Polanski was in Europe working on a film; the five people in the house, including the pregnant Tate, were killed after midnight on Aug.
-9. “Pig” was written on the front door in Tate’s blood.
+9, 1969.
+“Pig” was written on the front door in Tate’s blood.

 On Manson’s orders the next night, Family members killed Leno and Rosemary LaBianca in their home.
 Police found “Rise” and “Death to Pigs” written on the living room walls and “Helter Skelter” misspelled in blood on the refrigerator.
-The inscriptions were gruesome references to songs from the ‘White Album.’
+The inscriptions were gruesome references to songs from the White Album.

 At his 1970 trial, Manson testified for an hour outside the presence of the jury.
 He provided some insight about the connection Manson made between the Beatles’ music and the brutal murders of seven innocent people.
-‘Helter Skelter,’ it was said, had simply been Paul McCartney’s attempt to write a very loud, raunchy rock ‘n’ roll record.
-But Manson had a more sinister interpretation of lines like “It’s coming down fast.”
+"Helter Skelter," it was said, had simply been Paul McCartney’s attempt to write a very loud, raunchy rock ‘n’ roll record.
+But Manson had a more sinister interpretation of lines like “it’s coming down fast.”

-“’Helter Skelter' is confusion,” Manson testified at his trial.
-“Confusion is coming down fast.
+Mansion would later testify that “'Helter Skelter' is confusion.
+Confusion is coming down fast.
 If you can’t see the confusion coming down around you fast – you can call it what you wish.
 It is not my conspiracy.
 It is not my music.
 I hear what it relates.
 It says ‘Rise.’
 It says ‘Kill.’
 Why blame it on me?
 I didn’t write the music."

-“’Helter Skelter' was the motive for the murders,” prosecutor Vincent Bugliosi told Time magazine.
-“In England, helter skelter is a playground ride.
+Prosecutor Vincent Bugliosi, in an interview with Time magazine, said "'Helter Skelter' was the motive for the murders.
+In England, helter skelter is a playground ride.
 To Manson, 'Helter Skelter' meant a war between whites and blacks that the Beatles were in favor of.
-When the album first came out … he got a copy, and he came racing back to the ranch all excited and said, ‘The Beatles are telling it like it is!
+When the album first came out [...] he got a copy, and he came racing back to the ranch all excited and said, ‘The Beatles are telling it like it is!
 The s– is coming down!’
 It was this war that he felt he could ignite by killing white people and blaming black militants, this war called 'Helter Skelter.'”

-“When the Beatles’ ‘White Album’ came out, Charlie listened to it over and over and over and over again,” recalled Family member Catherine Share in the documentary ‘Manson.’
-“It wasn’t that Charlie listened to the ‘White Album’ and started following what he thought the Beatles were saying.
+Charles Mansion believed, Family member Catherine Share said in the documentary Manson, that he had received some sort of validation.
+“When the Beatles’ White Album came out, Charlie listened to it over and over and over and over again,” she said.
+“It wasn’t that Charlie listened to the White Album and started following what he thought the Beatles were saying.
 It was the other way around.
 He thought that the Beatles were talking about what he had been expounding for years.
-Every single song on the ‘White Album,’ he felt that they were singing about us."
+Every single song on the White Album, he felt that they were singing about us."

-Manson made a connection between the verses of Revelation 9, the Beatles and himself.
+Charles Manson made a connection between the verses of Revelation 9, the Beatles and himself.
 Some examples: “And the four angels were loosed, which were prepared for an hour, and a day, and a month, and a year, for to slay the third part of men.”
 To Manson, the four angels were the Beatles, who would help him destroy the white race.
 “And their faces were as the faces of men.
 And they had hair as the hair of women.”
 Manson believed this referred to the Beatles’ long hair.
 “And the fifth angel sounded, and I saw a star fall from heaven unto the earth: and to him was given the key of the bottomless pit.”
 Manson saw himself in the role of the fifth angel.
 The "bottomless pit" represented the desert hideout where the Family would wait out Helter Skelter.

-The image of pigs was used to portray greedy people in George Harrison’s ‘Piggies,’ but Manson and his followers took the imagery many steps further.
-Family member Susan Atkins used a towel saturated in Tate's blood to write "Pig" on the front door of Tate's house.
+The image of pigs was used to portray greedy people in George Harrison’s "Piggies," but Manson and his followers took the imagery many steps further.
+Family member Susan Atkins used a towel saturated in Sharon Tate's blood to write "Pig" on the front door of Tate's house.
 Leno LaBianca was found with a knife in his throat and a fork in his stomach, which was believed to be a reference to the song's last line, that the pigs were “clutching forks and knives to eat their bacon.”

-“Everybody was getting on the big Beatle bandwagon,” Harrison said in ‘Anthology.’
-“The police and the promoters and the Lord Mayors – and murderers too.
+“Everybody was getting on the big Beatle bandwagon," George Harrison said in Anthology.
+"The police and the promoters and the Lord Mayors – and murderers too.
 The Beatles were topical and they were the main thing that was written about in the world, so everybody attached themselves to us, whether it was our fault or not.
 It was upsetting to be associated with something so sleazy as Charles Manson.”

-McCartney focused on the distance between the Beatles' intent and Manson's: “It was terrible.
-You can't associate yourself with a thing like that.
-Some guy in the States had done it — I’ve no idea why.
+Paul McCartney, while focusing on the distance between the Beatles' intent and Manson's, seemed befuddled by it all.
+"It was terrible.
+You can't associate yourself with a thing like that," he said.
+"Some guy in the states had done it; I’ve no idea why.
 It was frightening, because you don't write songs for those reasons.
 Maybe some heavy metal groups do nowadays, but we certainly never did.”